Skip to main content

 Assuming Similar Condo Market

 Miami is condo-heavy; Atlanta is not.
 Luxury condos exist but single-family homes dominate the market.
-If you're seeking condo living, options are more limited—largely Buckhead and Midtown.
+If you're seeking condo living, options are more limited and concentrated largely in Buckhead and Midtown.

 Dismissing 'Suburban' Options